-A medieval castle town set on the banks of a capricious river, its streets lined with a mixture of Renaissance, Baroque, and Gothic buildings – if it sounds like I’m describing a fairytale town, that’s exactly what Cesky Krumlov is.
+A medieval castle town set on the banks of a capricious river, its streets lined with a mixture of Renaissance, Baroque, and Gothic buildings.

-Note: You can find these spots and a suggested walking path on this Google map, or scroll down to the end of the post.
+You can find all essential landmarks and a suggested walking path on this Google map.

 Get acquainted with the town’s medieval magic